buffgecko12/dcp/README.md

 ### Install
 1. Push the web app code to the target environment
 2. Verify the config files are configured properly: database.ini (dcp_repo), .env (dcp)
-3. Set the "ENV" environment variable and restart your IDE / Windows Powershell
+3. Set the "ENV" environment variable and restart your IDE or close your Windows Powershell
-4. In your IDE or Windows Powershell, navigate to the *dcp_repo* project root and run the desired build command:
+4. In your IDE or in a new Windows Powershell, navigate to the *dcp_repo* project root and run the desired build command:

     **Clean install:** *build.py -t install_full*
 Setup the repository, add initial data, configure Google Drive/Calendar and initialize the web app.
 Any existing data is deleted.